listenToRipley/ReactNative/Notes/README.md

 You can see the native components you can use [here](https://reactnative.dev/docs/components-and-apis).
 They are known as your "core components".

+Each the core components have a core purpose, the content inside of that component must support the function of the element.
+This is because Native is very strict.
+The content of the component should always be able to display that content.
+If is it cannot or the underlying content is not supported by the component, you will get an error.

+Example: Text must live inside of a Text component.

 You will use these core components to build your own custom components.

-Native is very strict in that elements must live inside of a component that related to function of the content, it should always be able to display that content.

-Example: Text must live inside of a Text component.

 ### Styling Components